Scunthorpe United F.C.: 2022–present: non-League football

 On 14 September 2022, the club was reported to be "in genuine danger of entering administration" after a proposed takeover deal collapsed.
 In January 2023, with a takeover yet to be completed and the club at the bottom of the National League, the club were served with a winding-up petition over an unpaid tax bill.
 On 25 January 2023, the club announced the immediate takeover of the club by former Ilkeston Town chairman David Hilton.

 Hilton settled the club's HMRC tax debt, spelling the end of a transfer embargo but ownership of the ground continued to be disputed.
 To cut costs, the club's academy was closed and some staff redundancies went ahead.
 At the end of the 2022–23 season, the club suffered a second successive relegation to the National League North.

 In September 2023, Hilton put the club up for sale.
-On 28 September 2023, after the emergence of details relating to previous criminal offences committed by Hilton, and a damning expose article in The Athletic online football magazine, plus subsequent disagreements with various fans groups and individuals on social media, he withdrew the club's funding.
-With going out of business seemingly immediately ahead for the club, an online initiative by longstanding fans website Iron Bru raised over £70k which was then used to pay some of the wages of staff, players and management (who had gone unpaid under Hilton for two months).
+On 28 September 2023, after details emerged of his previous criminal offences, a damning expose article in The Athletic online sport magazine, plus subsequent disagreements with various fans groups and individuals on social media, Hilton withdrew the club's funding.
+Liquidation seemed likely, but an online initiative by longstanding fans website Iron Bru raised over £70,000 which was then used to pay some of the wages of staff, players and management (unpaid under Hilton for two months).
 On 4 October 2023, the club was sold to local businesswoman Michelle Harness and a new board of directors was formed.
-They finished their first season in the sixth tier as runners-up but lost on penalties in the play-off semi-final to Boston United, after which Jimmy Dean was relieved of his managerial duties.
-The 2024–25 season saw the club earn promotion back to the National League at the second time of asking, defeating Chester 2–1 in the play-off final having finished second in the regular season.
+The club finished their first season in the sixth tier as runners-up but lost on penalties in the play-off semi-final to Boston United.
+A year later, at the end of the 2024–25 season, the club earned promotion back to the National League at the second time of asking, defeating Chester 2–1 in the play-off final having finished second in the regular season.